fniessink/next-action/README.md

 Take out the garbage @home +DinnerParty due:2018-07-02
 ```

 Note how buying the groceries comes before taking out the garbage even though buying the groceries has no due date and taking out the garbage does.
 As buying groceries has to be done before cooking the meal and cooking the meal does have a due date, buying groceries takes on the same due date as cooking the meal.
+Priority is taken into account in a similar way.

 Additional notes: